-Barry W. and Karen Lowe unveiled Young Scholars of Bartlesville (then known as Lowe Family Young Scholars Program on February 23, 2006, by announcing that they had partnered with Oklahoma State University and were endowing $1 million to provide sholarship opportunities for children in low-income Bartlesville schools.
+Barry W. and Karen Lowe unveiled Young Scholars of Bartlesville (then known as Lowe Family Young Scholars Program) on February 23, 2006, by announcing that they had partnered with Oklahoma State University and were endowing $1 million to provide scholarship opportunities for children in low-income Bartlesville schools.

-Below are the 8 core values of the LFYS Program.
+Below are the 8 core values of Young Scholars of Bartlesville.

-The LFYS Program is a Standards of Excellence Organization.
+The Young Scholars of Bartlesville is a Standards of Excellence Organization.

-Oklahoma State University was our first partner when the program began in 2006, and continues to support the efforts of the Lowe Family Young Scholars Program.
+Oklahoma State University was our first partner when the program began in 2006, and continues to support the efforts of Young Scholars of Bartlesville.
 In late 2006, Oklahoma Wesleyan University joined as our second partner University.
 Rogers State University joined the team in early 2008, so students could attend classes in either Claremore or Bartlesville.
 In 2022, Young Scholars of Bartlesville became the steward of the College High Wildcats Scholarship, Denny Zoot Memorial Scholarship, and the Sears Family Fund which opens up more college opportunties to Young Scholars of Bartlesville students.

-The Lowe Family Young Scholars Program began at Jane Phillips Elementary.
+Young Scholars of Bartlesville began at Jane Phillips Elementary.
 We expanded to Richard Kane and Oak Park Elementaries in 2010, and further expanded to all Bartlesville Public Schools in August of 2011.